MattBortoletto/MattBortoletto/README.md

 - ⚡ Fun fact: ...
 -->

-- 💻 PhD candidate in Computer Science
+- 💻 I am a PhD candidate in Computer Science
-- 🔎 Research interests: theory of mind, human-AI collaboration, socially-aware LLMs, mechanistic interpretability
+- 🔎 My research interests: theory of mind, human-AI collaboration, socially-aware LLMs, mechanistic interpretability
 - 🇮🇹 Made in Italy

 How to reach me: